Sourya3-14/Commands-used-in-wsl-windows-blockchain/README.md

 <br/>
 some commands do provide errors sometimes as much as occured to me i have provided the solutions with them also
 <br/>
-in the end always refer to any+y ai platform if any error occures which is not mentioned
+in the end always refer to any ai platform if any error occures which is not mentioned

+**Mentioned:everything in done usinf ethers v6**